 I learned about Salford from the QS rankings when I was researching universities, and soon found that the School of Built Environment has a very strong reputation.
-I had previously worked in the Real Estate industry back in China, and one of my responsibilities was to seek property investment opportunities for our UK for my clients, which lead me to learn about MediaCityUK.
-From this finding, I recognised Salford’s brand logo, and quickly made the connection.
+I had previously worked in the real estate industry back in China, and one of my responsibilities was to seek property investment opportunities in the UK for my clients, which lead me to learn about MediaCityUK.
+From this, I recognised Salford’s brand logo, and quickly made the connection.

 Why did you choose to study in the UK?

 My main attraction was the accreditation from the Royal Institution of Chartered Surveyors.
 To be a member of RICS is a real honour for a professional surveyor, especially if you’ve not had the chance to work or study in the UK before.
 Accreditation in such a fast-paced industry is crucial in my opinion, to ensure you can access all employment options.

 How easy was it to apply?

 It’s really straight forward.
 You just have to download the application form, fill it in, and upload the related material, and that is it.
 Also, I would like to express appreciation to the International Office team.
 They helped me on numerous occasions, and always resolved my problems in time.
 The China desk is also great, not only were both teams helpful, but also very caring.

 What has been the most enjoyable part of studying at Salford?